tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The security of SSL 3.0 {{SSL3}} is considered insufficient for the reasons enumerated in [I-D.ietf-tls-sslv3-diediedie], and MUST NOT be negotiated for any reason.

-Implementations MUST NOT send a ClientHello.version or ServerHello.version set to { 3, 0 } or less.
-Any endpoint receiving a Hello message with ClientHello.version or ServerHello.version set to { 3, 0 } MUST respond with a
+Implementations MUST NOT send a ClientHello.client_version or ServerHello.server_version set to { 3, 0 } or less.
+Any endpoint receiving a Hello message with ClientHello.client_version or ServerHello.server_version set to { 3, 0 } MUST respond
-"protocol_version" alert message and close the connection.
+with a "protocol_version" alert message and close the connection.

 #  Security Analysis